Beane dismisses buzz of Bills being AFC East front-runners

 “It may be a tiebreaker, but I’m not going to pass up a good player.
 I’m still going to go best player available,” Beane said, before adding he might target positional depth needs in the later rounds.
 “Early on, second or third round, it will definitely be the best player, offense, defense, whatever.”

+The Vikings used Buffalo’s pick to select LSU’s Justin Jefferson, who became the fifth receiver selected.

+When it came time for the Vikings’ selection, the Bills posted a video on their Twitter account, and the message: “You already know.”
+The video began with the voice of NFL Commissioner Roger Goodell announcing the 22nd pick, followed by highlights of Diggs’ catches.

-Just as important is Buffalo having continuity at many skill positions and with a Sean McDermott-led coaching staff that returns mostly intact for a third consecutive year.
+Buffalo entered the offseason also having the advantage of having continuity at many skill positions and with a Sean McDermott-led coaching staff that returns mostly intact for a third consecutive year.
 Many of the free agents the Bills added have ties to Beane and McDermott when the two were with the Carolina Panthers.

 Beane placed an emphasis on familiarity by taking into account the likelihood of the coronavirus pandemic cutting into how much practice time teams will have before the season.